Custom Events with Flurry Analytics for Android¶

 You can use custom events to track specific actions that users take within your app – for example, making a purchase, playing a song, or sharing on Facebook.
 This helps you understand how users interact with your app.
 This page will show you how to easily capture this information by walking through a hypothetical Article Read event.

-Note that this example is translatable to other actions such as Game Level Played.
+This example is translatable to other actions such as Game Level Played.

 Events with Two-Level Structures¶